moodboard with color palette and brand style guidelines

 What is Semi Custom Branding?

-Semi custom branding is a brand identity that’s designed from a template and is usually non-exclusive, meaning other businesses may purchase the same brand template for their business This is an excellent option for businesses that want a professional look without the higher cost of a fully custom brand design.
+Semi custom branding is a brand identity that’s designed from a template and is usually non-exclusive, meaning other businesses may purchase the same brand template for their business This is an excellent option for businesses that want a done-for-you, professional look without the higher cost of a fully custom brand design.

 With semi custom branding, you choose a pre-designed brand kit that you love and work with a designer who will then customize it to fit your brand.
 This option allows for some design flexibility while maintaining a cohesive and professional look.